FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: Experiments

 \subsubsection{Ablation Study}

-To understand the contributions of individual components in FlowState, we conduct a series of ablations using the FlowState(G)-2.6M model.
-The results are summarized in Table~\ref{tab:ablation}, and organized into the following categories:
+To understand the contributions of individual components in FlowState, we conduct a series of ablations using the FlowState-3M model trained on 2k context, as opposed to 4k in the main results.
+We trained FlowState-3M (2k) three times using different seeds to get an estimate of the standard deviation.
+The mean and std of the baseline together with the ablations are summarized in Table~\ref{tab:ablation}, and organized into the following categories:

-\textbf{Core Architectural Components.} This group isolates the impact of FlowState’s key design choices.
-Removing the time-scale adjustment mechanism leads to a significant drop in performance, confirming its importance for generalization across sampling rates.
+\textbf{Core Components.} This group isolates the impact of FlowState’s key design choices.
+Removing the sampling-rate adjustment mechanism leads to a significant drop in performance, confirming the importance of sampling-rate equivariance.
 Disabling parallel predictions, by always only predicting from the last context point, also significantly degrades performance, though to a lesser extent.

+\textbf{Encoder Ablations.} Removing FlowState's output gate, as introduced in Section~\ref{sec:ssmencoder}, only results in a small decrease in MASE, and a more significant decrease in CRPS.
+Changing FlowState from a complex SSM to a real one (with initialization from S4D-real~\cite{gu2022parameterization}) leads to the strongest performance decrease.
+This indicates that without the complex domain the recurrent dynamics of S5 becomes insufficient for time series forecasting at variable sequence length.

+One of the main improvements of S6 (Mamba) over its predecessors is selectivity: making B, C and $\Delta_E$ a function of the input.
+We've implemented selectivity on $\Delta_E$ similarly to S6, which affects the discrete SSM parameters $\bar{A}, \bar{B}$.
+We found that for FlowState making $\Delta_E$ selective clearly decreases performance.
+This could indicate that FlowState's explicit adjustment of $\Delta_E$ with $s_\Delta$ does not pair well with selectivity on the same parameter.

+\textbf{Decoder Ablations.} To isolate the contribution of the functional basis decoder (FBD), we replace it with a resolution-agnostic linear decoder operating on the same SSM encoder representations.
+This keeps the encoder unchanged while removing continuous decoding.
+Performance degrades from 0.725 to 0.754 MASE, indicating that the FBD is a key contributor.
+We attribute this drop to the loss of sampling-rate equivariance: while the encoder produces approximately invariant representations, the fixed decoder cannot generate a continuous forecast adaptable to different output resolutions, leading to local errors within prediction patches.
+Due to the use of Multi-Patch Inference, these errors are mainly local, while the large-scale prediction over longer horizons remains intact, explaining why the degradations are not more severe.
+Qualitative examples are provided in Appendix~\ref{app:fixed-decoder}.

-\textbf{Decoder Variants.} We evaluate two alternative sets of basis functions to the default Legendre basis: a Fourier basis, and a Legendre basis defined over the interval $[0, 1]$ instead of $[-1, 1]$ (referred to as ``Half-Legendre'').
-Both sets of basis functions have performed similarly well to FlowState(G)-2.6M, only resulting in minor performance decrease.
+Additionally, we evaluate two alternative sets of basis functions to the default Legendre basis: a Fourier basis, and ``Full-Legendre'', a Legendre basis trained to forecast four times longer horizons (an entire seasonality instead of only a quarter of a seasonality as in our main results).
+Both ablations resulted in a small but significant decrease in performance, both in MASE and CRPS.